Configuring automated sensitive data discovery for your account - Amazon Macie

 2. By using the AWS Region selector in the upper-right corner of the page, select the Region in which you want to add or remove allow lists from automated discovery analyses.

-3. In the navigation pane, under Settings, choose Automated discovery.
+3. In the navigation pane, under Settings, choose Automated sensitive data discovery.

-The Automated sensitive data discovery page displays your current settings.
-On that page, the Allow lists section indicates which allow lists you've added, or it indicates that you haven't selected any allow lists for automated discovery.
+The Automated sensitive data discovery page appears and displays your current settings.
+On that page, the Allow lists section specifies allow lists that you already added, or it indicates that you haven't selected any allow lists.

 4. In the Allow lists section, choose Edit.